The transplant team sets up. Photo courtesy of Dr. Lillian Aronson

 Kidney transplants are something everyone has heard of for people, but may not have considered possible for pets.
 In fact, while transplants are confined to specialized facilities with experienced surgeons, successful kidney transplants in cats have been going on since the mid-1980s.
 Canine programs have been less successful but are also available in limited facilities.

 To the uninitiated, the impression may be that once someone receives a new kidney, life is renewed and all the kidney problems are solved.
 In fact, this is hardly the case.
 There are immune-suppressive medications needed to prevent the new organ from being rejected, not to mention potential for infection, on-going screening tests, and other issues.
-A kidney transplant is a very big deal regardless of the species of the recipient, and not every patient is even a candidate so let's walk through the main considerations.
+A kidney transplant is a very big deal regardless of the species, and not every patient is even a candidate, so let's walk through the main considerations.

-Where Do the Donors Come from & What Happens to them Afterwards?
+Where Do the Donors Come from and what Happens to them Afterwards?

-This is an important ethical question for everyone involved in the transplantation program.
+This question is important ethically for everyone involved in the transplantation program.
 No one wishes to harm the donor animal who cannot voluntarily become an organ donor in the way a human can, nor is there a mechanism to harvest organs from comatose brain-damaged patients as might be done for humans.

 Feline kidney donors usually come from research facilities.
 These cats are classified as “specific pathogen free,” which means they are free from infectious diseases.
 They are matched by blood typing and potentially by tissue-typing depending on the transplant program.
 A research cat is selected and a kidney removed for the recipient.
 After the procedure, the owner of the recipient cat must adopt the donor.